 Living without electricity and running water is an experiment I’ve been developing over time.
-It started one summer, seven years ago, when I bought a used fifteen-foot ‘Pilgrim’ camper and parked it in the fields of a friend’s farm.
-I was living in a small boat on a sea of grasses.
+It all started one summer, when I bought a used fifteen-foot ‘Pilgrim’ camper and parked it in the fields of a friend’s farm.
+I felt like I was living in a small boat on a sea of grasses.
 I kept my food in a ‘flower pot’ fridge, (an African invention, using two ceramic pots, one inside the other, with damp sand in between, and a damp cloth overtop.)
 I washed in the creek, cooked on an open fire.
 At night the sky was lit by stars.
 The coyotes sang.
 The candles flickered in my windows.

-It comes from my childhood memories.
-The forest was imprinted on me as a living, breathing system, and it taught me a way of thinking.
+In my childhood, the forest was imprinted on me as a living, breathing system, and it taught me a way of thinking.
 My father’s house stood on the edge of a vast provincial park.
-Winter storms brought down the electrical system.
+Winter storms brought down the electricity.
 We lit candles and nestled in front of the fire place.
 My father brought out the Coleman stove and we put food in a cooler on the porch.
-I was mesmerized by the softness of the light, the silence.
+I was mesmerized by the softness of the candlelight, the silence.
 No hum in the wires, just the wind.
 You could hear the birds.
 You could feel the world outside.
 It made me feel human.
 I wanted to live like this.
-The house was a skin encasing the humans.
-It needed to breathe.

-My travels in Africa and Mongolia further refined my philosophy.
-I lived in huts and yurts, cooked on acacia wood fires and dung fires, pounded spices on stone, pulled water from wells, gathered food and medicine from the fields, ate intestines, drank horse milk, travelled by horse.
+On my travels to Africa and Mongolia, I lived in huts and yurts, cooked on acacia wood fires and dung fires, pounded spices on stone, pulled water from wells, gathered food and medicine from the fields, ate intestines, drank horse milk, travelled by horse.
 I learned from people whose ancestors had lived this way for thousands of years.